Florida Wind Speed · Lee County · Post-Ian

 Verify your ZIP

-Look up a Lee County ZIP and see the ASCE value.
+Look up a Lee County ZIP and see the ASCE value

-Cape Coral (33904) is the starting point — Lee's largest city by population, with the highest concentration of canal-front single-family construction in Florida.
-Type any Lee ZIP and the result re-computes immediately.
-The badge is brand blue today because no county-wide FBC R301.2(7) override is currently coded for Lee; if our verification work surfaces one, the badge will turn gold and the citation will appear inline.
+The badge is brand blue today because no county-wide FBC R301.2(7) override is currently coded for Lee.
+If our verification surfaces one, the badge turns gold and the citation appears inline.

 By city

-Lee County cities, ZIPs, and ASCE 7-22 design wind speed.
+Lee County cities, ZIPs, and ASCE 7-22 design wind speed

 Population centers in Lee fall along three corridors: the Cape Coral / North Fort Myers grid, the central Fort Myers / Lehigh Acres band, and the southern Bonita Springs / Estero / Sanibel coastal arc.
-Wind speed contour values are read from ASCE 7-22 Figure 26.5-1; the right column will get an FBC override entry once verification is complete.

 Cape Coral33904ASCE map value (FBC override verification pending)Waterfront grid · canal networkASCE 7-22 Fig 26.5-1